jalonso2084/late-blight-gpt-huancavelica/readme_gpt_setup.md

 If you deploy this tool via SMS, USSD, or chatbot, user messages may include sensitive crop or location data.
 Ensure you comply with local privacy regulations and inform users their data may be stored or processed for feedback purposes.

+## ✅ Fungicide Wording Standard
+- When giving fungicide advice, use this format:
+  > *Apply a protectant fungicide now (consult your local extension service for approved products and doses).
+If symptoms appear, switch to a systemic fungicide after 5–7 days.*
+- Do not list active ingredients by name.

+## ❌ Forbidden Wording (Examples)
+- Do NOT say: 'Use [fungicide_name_removed]' or 'spray [fungicide_name_removed]'
+- DO say: *Apply a protectant fungicide now (consult your local extension service).
+If symptoms appear, consider a systemic spray in 5–7 days.*